Sampreethi66/cloud/run/README.md

 ## Part 4: Create Flask Application

+[Review this flask info from Prem](https://github.com/ModelEarth/cloud/tree/main/cloud-main/flask), and anything useful as you
 Create a directory for your project and set up the following files:

 ### `Dockerfile`